JoshuaKGoldberg/Goldblog/content/blog/2022-in-review/index.md

 > See PR: https://github.com/JoshuaKGoldberg/Goldblog/pull/373

 Wow.
-I can't believe 2022 is almost over.
+I can't believe 2022 is over.
-And I can't believe how _much_ happened this year.
+And I can't believe how _much_ happened last year.

 12 months ago, I lived in Brooklyn and was gainfully employed in a dream job (Staff Frontend Developer) on a dream team (Web Platform) in my favorite tech education company (Codecademy).
 I knew I was going to leave the company at the end of January but wasn't sure what my self-employment life would look like.